A Pride of Satellites in the Constellation Leo? Discovery of the Leo VI Milky Way Satellite Galaxy with DELVE Early Data Release 3: DELVE Early Data Release 3

 The DELVE EDR3 data were self-consistently processed using the DESDM pipeline in the context of the DECam All Data Everywhere (DECADE) program at the \CYTone{National Center for Supercomputing Applications} (NCSA).
 The configuration of the DESDM image detrending and coaddition pipeline closely follows the pipeline used to produce DES DR2 \citep{DES:2021}.
 We briefly summarize key aspects of the DESDM pipeline used to produce DELVE EDR3 here.

 Processing of individual DECam exposures was performed following the ``Final Cut'' pipeline described in \citet{Morganson:2018}.
 All exposures go through a preprocessing step, which includes crosstalk and overscan correction as well as bad pixel masking for each DECam CCD.
-In addition, we correct for the CCD nonlinearity with CCD-dependent lookup tables that convert the observed flux to the fitted model \citep{Bernstein:2017}.
-To account for the ``brighter-fatter effect'', we use a CCD-dependent kernel derived from early DECam data by \citet{Gruen:2015}.
+In addition, we correct for the CCD nonlinearity with CCD-dependent lookup tables that convert the observed flux to the fitted model \citep{Bernstein:2017}. \CYTthree{Around bright sources, charges accumulating on strongly illuminated pixels will repel nearby charges, broadening the source's PSF in a phenomenon known as the ``brighter-fatter effect'' \citep[e.g.,][]{Antilogus:2014}.} To account for this effect, we use a CCD-dependent kernel derived from early DECam data by \citet{Gruen:2015}.
 We then apply flat field corrections using the raw, bias, dome flats, amplifier-specific conversion, and the non-linear correction to each CCD.
 For the bias and dome flat images, we used a set of ``supercals'' assembled for DES by combining bias and flats taken over several nights \citep[see Section 3.2 of][]{Morganson:2018}.
 The bias, dome flat images, and other image calibration data products were used corresponding to the nearest DES observing epoch.

 At the time of observations, a world coordinate system (WCS) was added to the image using the optical axis read from the telescope encoders and a fixed distortion map derived from the star flats.
 The WCS is then updated with an initial single-exposure astrometric solution calculated using \texttt{SCAMP} \citep{Bertin:2006}, with \textit{Gaia} DR2 \citep{Gaia:2018} used as the reference catalog without proper motion corrections.
 The single-epoch astrometric accuracy is found to have a minimal value of $\approx$ 20 mas for DECam data taken close to the \textit{Gaia} 2015.5 epoch; however, it is found to increase before and after that date \citep{DES:2021}.